JosephHaganScD/cluster-aware-cv/README.md

 ## Overview

 This project investigates the performance of cross-validation (CV) strategies for prediction models when predictors are measured repeatedly over time but the binary outcome is defined at the subject level.
 In this setting, standard observation-level CV can introduce data leakage and lead to optimistic estimates of model performance.
+The motivating example ROP clinical dataset from Srivatsa et al., 2022 is not publicly available, but the simulation pipeline can be run independently without it.

 ## Repository Structure